 As mentioned above, the Jews were looking forward to a Messiah who would sit on David’s throne, ruling the nations.
 A rule that would be unending.
 While their understanding of this kingdom was one like David’s original kingdom, the New Testament paints a different picture.

-In Gabriel’s announcement to Mary in Luke 1:32-33, he says that Jesus will rule on David’s throne forever.
+In Gabriel’s announcement to Mary in Luke 1:32-33, he said that Jesus would rule on David’s throne forever.
 Jesus was the promised Messiah.
 The Messiah who would sit on David’s throne.
 But it was not an earthly throne.
 At least not one in this present age.
 Some look forward to Jesus return as the time that he would take up his rule.
 But he is already ruling over his kingdom.

 The Kingdom is Unending

 The Kingdom of God is unlike any kingdom this world has ever known.
 Not only is it a spiritual kingdom, it is also an eternal kingdom.
 It will never end, but will endure throughout the ages.
-Peter, in 2 Peter 1:11, tells us that we can look forward to a “rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ.”
+Peter, in 2 Peter 1:11, told us that we can look forward to a “rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ.”
 The kingdom we are looking forward to is eternal.

 The Kingdom and Parables